TechAlchemist/recipe-finder/readme.md

     - Secure user login and account creation: password salting/hashing and auth tokens.
 THE WORKS!
 2. Move away from relational database for practice purposes.
 3. Hide API keys and setup env files.
+4. Check for duplicate records before insertion of favorite recipe.

 ## Project Challeneges and Takeaway